Death Date: December 27, 1886

 Smoke was seen coming from a window in the late morning, just two days after Christmas in 1886.
 Engine 4 arrived and John immediately went to work with a hose.
 It was a four-alarm fire, spreading to six other buildings on Chestnut Street, one building on 7th Street, and seven additional buildings on Jayne Street.

 A wall collapsed on top of John as he and two others broke through a door.
 The debris was so great it took workers four days to find his body.
-The modern term for what happened next is “crowdfunding,” and Mr. Singerly pledged $500, plus $5 a week for the life of John’s widow.
+The modern term for what happened next is “crowdfunding,” as donations came in from a sympathetic public.
+Mr. Singerly himself pledged $500, plus $5 a week for the life of John’s widow.

 The funeral was attended by 88 of his fellow firefighters representing every company in the city, and final rites of the International Order of Odd Fellows was read, of which John was a member.
 His parents and a brother are buried in the same plot.
 A number of editorials were printed after the theater tragedy, two of which are shown here.